rkruk/gmail-dmarc-automation/README.md

 - Open your Google Sheet.
 - Go to **Extensions → Apps Script**.
 - Paste the entire script into the editor, replacing any existing code.
-- At the top of the script, set the `spreadsheetId` variable to your Sheet's ID (The ID must be changed to the spredsheet ID used for DMARC tool: [https://docs.google.com/spreadsheets/d/YOUR_SPREADSHEET_ID_HERE/edit?](https://docs.google.com/spreadsheets/d/YOUR_SPREADSHEET_ID_HERE/edit?):
+- At the **very top of the script**, set the `spreadsheetId` variable to your Sheet's ID:
   ```js
   const spreadsheetId = "YOUR_SPREADSHEET_ID_HERE";
   ```
+- **You only need to update this variable in one place for new deployments.**

-### 3. Set Up Gmail Filter (Recommended)
+### 3. Set Up Gmail Filter and Label (Strongly Recommended)

-- In Gmail, create a filter to label all incoming DMARC reports:
+**Why is this important?**
+The script relies on a Gmail label (default: `DMARC`) to find and process DMARC report emails.
+Proper labeling ensures:
+- Only DMARC reports are processed (no false positives).
+- Your inbox stays clean—DMARC emails are archived automatically.
+- The script can run on a schedule without manual intervention.

+**How to set up the filter:**

-  - Go to **Settings → Filters and Blocked Addresses → Create a new filter**.
+1. In Gmail, go to **Settings → Filters and Blocked Addresses → Create a new filter**.
-  - In the "Has the words" field, enter:
+2. In the "Has the words" field, enter:
     ```
     "Report domain:" OR DMARC OR "Aggregate report"
     ```
-  - Click "Create filter".
+3. Click **Create filter**.
+4. On the next screen, check:
-  - Check "Apply the label" and select/create a label named `DMARC`.
+    - **Apply the label:** Select or create a label named `DMARC`
-  - (Optional) Check "Skip the Inbox (Archive it)" to keep your inbox clean.
+    - **Skip the Inbox (Archive it)** (this keeps your inbox clean)
+5. Click **Create filter** to save.

+**Result:**
+All incoming DMARC report emails will be labeled as `DMARC` and automatically archived.
+The script will process only these labeled emails, keeping your inbox uncluttered.

+> **Note:**
+> If you use a different label name, update the `labelName` variable in the script accordingly.

 ### 4. Set Up Triggers
 - In the Apps Script editor, click the clock icon (Triggers) in the left sidebar.